 On 28 June, 1904, Helen became the first deaf-blind person to get a college degree with high honours (cum laude).

 Making a Difference

-On 3 May, 1905, John Macy married Anne and together they lived with Helen in Wrentham, Massachusetts, until the marriage broke up in 1913.
+On 3 May, 1905, John Macy married Anne and together they lived with Helen in Wrentham, Massachusetts, until the marriage broke down in 1913.
 During this time, John inspired Helen to carry on writing and become acquainted with the work of socialist authors Henry David Thoreau, William James, HG Wells and Karl Marx.
 This led her to become a member of the Socialist Party of Massachusetts, a suffragist in 1909, and to write two books that reflected socialism: The World I Live In and Out of the Dark4.
 Helen also joined the American Civil Liberties Union and became a pacifist, which resulted in her opposing the First World War.